Monogamy relations for relativistically causal correlations: Results

-\section{Monogamy of relativistically causal correlations}
+\subsection{Monogamy of relativistically causal correlations}

-In this section, we show that for scenarios with more than three parties, the relativistically causal correlations have to satisfy strong monogamy constraints.
+In this section, we show that for scenarios with more than three parties, the relativistically causal correlations have to satisfy strong monogamy constraints. { We show this by means of the setup in Figure~\ref{fig:structure} and refer to the {Supplementary Information} for other examples and \chanfin{to the Methods} for a general method to formulate entropic monogamy inequalities.}

-To see this, let us consider the setting as displayed in Figure~\ref{fig:structure}.
-We choose this scenario, since it allows us to isolate the effect of non-local relativistically causal influences from local ones by denoting only either input or outcome at each space-time point and ignoring the other.
+{ Thus, let us consider the setting illustrated} in Figure~\ref{fig:structure}. { This scenario} allows us to isolate the effect of non-local relativistically causal influences from local ones by denoting only either input or outcome at each space-time point and ignoring the other.
 This means that correlations are solely established via non-local effects.

 In this scenario, the light-cone arrangement imposes, according to Definition~\ref{def:rel_caus}, the relations